kmiller720/yajb/README.md

 Yet Another JavaScript Book
 ===========================

 Everyone and their significant other is writing or has written a JavaScript book.
 Here's mine.
-This is more of a place for me to write about what I think at this point in time about JS and programming in general but hopefully it can help others understand it all from a different perspective.
+This is a place for me to write about what I think at this point in time about JS and programming in general but hopefully it can help others understand it all from a different perspective.
+More than anything, however, this is a place for me to ask the smart people "where am I wrong?" but disguised as a tutorial.

 ###Markup Convetions: